 WHITE PLAINS, N.Y. - A woman who claims that a roofing subcontractor defectively installed the roof on her home that eventually needed to be replaced can pursue a cause of action for breach of contract but cannot assert claims for unjust enrichment and attorney fees, a federal judge in New York ruled March 24 (Debra Rothberg v.
 Phil's Main Roofing, LLC, No. 14-cv-10095, S.D.
 N.Y., 2017 U.S. Dist.
 LEXIS 44839).

-ALBUQUERQUE, N.M. - Bifurcation and a stay of all noncontractual claims in an insurance breach of contract and bad faith lawsuit is not proper because the parties are sufficiently diverse and the plaintiffs' bad faith claim seeks damages in excess of the statutory limits, a federal judge in Pennsylvania ruled Jan.
-30 in denying the plaintiffs' motion to remand and an insurer's motion to dismiss (Deborah A. Marks, et al. v.
-Utica First Insurance Co., No. 16-1671, W.D.
-Pa., 2017 U.S. Dist.
-LEXIS 12096).
+ALBUQUERQUE, N.M. - Bifurcation and a stay of all noncontractual claims in an insurance breach of contract and bad faith lawsuit is not proper because bifurcation would not result in a "more expeditious resolution" of the action, a federal judge in New Mexico ruled March 27 in denying an insurer's motion to bifurcate (Theresa Martinez v.
+State Farm Mutual Automobile Insurance Co., No. 16-1029, D. N.M., 2017 U.S. Dist.
+LEXIS 44277).

 WASHINGTON, D.C. - In a two-sentence order, the U.S. Supreme on March 27 denied a petition for writ of certiorari filed by a defined-benefit pension plan participant and the Pension Rights Center in which they asked the court to consider whether the participant has standing to file a breach of fiduciary duty suit challenging the transfer of plan assets to a group annuity contract, regardless of loss to the participant's benefits (Edward Pundt, et al. v.
 Verizon Communications, Incorporated, et al., No. 16-762, U.S. Sup.).